benparsons/matrix-notes/2019-06-nio-article/nio-article.md

 # Usage of matrix-nio (Python Sans IO)

 This article concerns [matrix-nio](https://github.com/poljar/matrix-nio), and [asyncio](https://docs.python.org/3/library/asyncio.html).
 We'll build a simple "echo bot", meaning a bot which replies to messages with the text it has just read.
+Note that this article does not cover E2EE with matrix-nio.

 ## Instantiation and Login